Skip to content

 • Acceptable Frame Types — All / Tagged only / Untagged only

-• Ingress Filtering — enable to drop frames for VLANs not in the port’s membership list
+• Ingress Filtering — enable to drop frames for VLANs outside the membership list of the port

-Enable ingress filtering on all ports.
-A frame tagged with VLAN 30 arriving on a port that is not a member of VLAN 30 is dropped immediately.
+Enable ingress filtering on every port.
+A frame tagged with VLAN 30 arriving on a port outside the VLAN 30 membership is dropped immediately.

-After a cabling change or switch replacement, a PVID mismatch can be introduced without any visible error.
-The following script reads the PVID from every port on every switch in the ring and compares it against the expected design:
+After a cabling change or switch replacement, a PVID mismatch appears without any visible indication.
+The following script reads the PVID from every port on every switch in the ring and compares the PVID against the expected design:

 # pip install netmiko